 Airbnb also has listings near Welli Hilli Park, Phoenix Park, Alpensia & Yongpyong, and High1, some of which are still showing availability for the Olympics as of October 2017.

 Seoul: it seems likely that many (if not most) Olympic visitors will wind up staying in Seoul, and travelling to the events on the new Gangneung KTX bullet train line.
-The line is now complete and is due to enter regular service in December 2017; travel time from one end to the other i.e. Incheon Airport to Gangneung will be around 2 hours, while travel time from Seoul to the Mountain Cluster will be about an hour.
-Bear in mind that you’ll also need to take a shuttle bus between the train station and the venue you’re heading to, and there will also be a subway or taxi ride in Seoul, depending which part of the city you stay in.
+The line is now complete and entered regular service in December 2017; travel time from one end to the other i.e. Incheon Airport to Gangneung is around 2 hours, while travel time from Seoul’s Cheongnyangni Station to the Mountain Cluster is about an hour.
+Bear in mind that you’ll also need to take a shuttle bus between the train station and the venue you’re heading to, plus a subway or taxi ride in Seoul, depending which part of the city you stay in.

 And that’s a key point – if you’re staying in Seoul and concerned about journey times or late arrival back in Seoul following late-finishing events, try to stay as close as you possibly can to Cheongnyangni Station.
-Cheongnyangni is in the northeast of the city so isn’t particularly convenient for the main shopping & sightseeing areas, but it has the greatest frequency of service for the new KTX and is the terminus for the midnight trains back from Gangneung (so staying nearby would save you some long taxi rides if you’re attending late events before heading back to Seoul).
+Cheongnyangni is in the northeast of the city so isn’t particularly convenient for the main shopping & sightseeing areas, but it has the greatest frequency of service for the new KTX and Cheongnyangni & Sangbong are the terminals for the midnight trains back from Gangneung (so staying nearby would save you some long taxi rides if you’re attending late events before heading back to Seoul).
+A good area to stay which isn’t too far from Cheongnyangni is Dongdaemun.

 Cheongnyangni and Sangbong are both located in the northeast of Seoul; Sangbong is a smaller station and a bit further out, so Cheongnyangni is the better option of the two for good connections to the rest of the city, in addition to having greater frequency of KTX service.